-23. Online safety and personal electronic devices
+23. Online Safety

 Lea Endowed CE Primary will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.
+The school recognises that addressing online safety issues should form an integral part of the school's safeguarding arrangements.